 On the subject of the screens, I am using SSD1306 OLEDs.
 These screens are very popular and easy to source online; you will find them both in SPI and I2C versions, of which I use the latter because it needs less wires.
 The first screen I bought came with a dedicated reset pin, so I breadboarded it adding a capacitor and a resistance to do the reset automatically:

-Since miniMO is not designed to use a display, the display interferes with both the button and the LED light -you cannot use them all at the same time.
+Since miniMO is not designed to use a display, you can not use at the same time with a regular program.
 What I’ve found, however, is that I can set a module to use the screen once (in the setup phase), then revert it to its normal behavior.
-In this way, if you turn the module ON with the screen connected, it (for instance) will tell you what module it is; if you then turn it OFF and ON again, this time without the screen, it will operate as usual.
+In this way, if you turn the module ON with the screen connected, the screen can (for instance) show the name of the module; if you then turn it OFF and ON again, this time without the screen, the module will operate as usual.
 I think this is a very acceptable trade-off between being able to use everything at once, and not being able to use a display at all; furthermore, it serves my original purpose and is a transparent modification to the existing programs.